-Derived from the Icelandic word for ‘inhabit’, our studio name reflects our keen interest in honing the human habitat while embracing cultural and historical qualities.
-Combining a deep appreciation for quality craftsmanship and mastery of technology with a collaborative, hands-on approach, we work to refine and elevate everyday spaces in the belief that it is our immediate surroundings that inform not just who we are, but how best we can live.
+Derived from the Icelandic word for ‘inhabit’, Studio Bua combines both a deep appreciation for quality craftsmanship and mastery of technology with a collaborative, hands-on approach, working to refine and elevate everyday spaces in the belief that it is our immediate surroundings that inform not just who we are, but how best we can live.

 Mark Smyth is an Irish architect and interior designer with extensive residential experience.
 He founded Bua while working at award-winning London studio The Manser Practice, where he has led demanding projects ranging in scale from one-off private residences nestled in the English countryside to high-rise mixed-use developments in the heart of London.
 Raised a stone’s throw from his parents’ plant nursery, Mark is an avid horticulturalist whose prowess extends beyond buildings to garden design.